 Unless otherwise stated, the colour palettes are composed of a main colour, its adjacent colours and its complementary colour, based on an RGB colour wheel.

 Using all the colours in every row is likely to look pretty garish but, for example, if you wanted a monochromatic scheme you would use the colours in one row only.
 For a two colour scheme, you could choose colours in two rows.

 Using the first and last rows gives a complementary colour scheme.

 The first row along with either of the middle two rows results in an analogous scheme.

 The last row plus the middle two rows creates a split complementary scheme.

 This example is based on the “Morning Glory” palette.

 Suppose I wanted a complementary scheme with just a couple of light and a couple of dark variations of each colour.
-I could use the lightest two colours from rows 1 and 4 and could visit color-hex.com to extend the scheme and find some darker shades.
+I could use the lightest two colours from the top and bottom rows above, and could visit color-hex.com to extend the scheme and find some darker shades.
 To get some light and dark greys, I could use a photo editing application (in my case I’ve used Paintshop Pro) to adjust the saturation and lightness of row 4.